 Stringy models capture essential features of confining dynamics in QCD~\cite{Bali:2000gf}.
 In high energy collisions, they have a long history and capture the bulk features of the spectrum of multi-particle production~\cite{Andersson:1978vj,Artru:1979ye}; they underlie event generators such as PYTHIA~\cite{Andersson:1983ia}.
-These models however screen color at distance scales $1/\Lambda_{\rm QCD}$ and only carry electric flux and no magnetic flux; particle production is assumed to arise from the Schwinger mechanism~\cite{Andersson:1978vj}.
+These models however screen color at distance scales $1/\Lambda_{\rm QCD}$ and carry only electric flux and no magnetic flux; particle production is assumed to arise from the Schwinger mechanism~\cite{Andersson:1978vj}.
 It is remarkable nevertheless to observe that similar stringy solutions emerge from the more fundamental framework of classical YM equations.

-Motivated by this stringy picture, we expect the number of gluons per unit rapidity equals the number of flux tubes ($S_\perp/(1/Q_S^2)$) times the gluon occupancy in a flux tube ($2(N_c^2-1)/{{\bar \alpha}_S}/(2\pi)^3$) multiplied by a non-perturbative coefficient of ${\mathcal O}(1)$.
-Extracting the number density from the correlator of gauge fields at $\tau\sim 1/Q_S$~\cite{Krasnitz:2000gz}, one indeed finds that\footnote{Here and henceforth, for simplicity of notation, the path integral over gauge fields (moot at LO), and over sources, $\langle \langle \rangle\rangle$ is implicit.}
+Motivated by this stringy picture, we expect the number of gluons per unit rapidity to equal the number of flux tubes [$S_\perp/(1/Q_S^2)$] times the gluon occupancy in a flux tube ($2(N_c^2-1)/{{\bar \alpha}_S}/(2\pi)^3$) multiplied by a non-perturbative coefficient of ${\mathcal O}(1)$.
+Extracting the number density from the correlator of gauge fields at $\tau\sim 1/Q_S$~\cite{Krasnitz:2000gz}, one indeed finds that\footnote{Here and henceforth for simplicity the path integral over gauge fields (moot at LO) and over sources ($\langle \langle \rangle\rangle$) is implicit.}

-where $S_\perp$ is the transverse area of the collision, ${\bar \alpha}_S = \alpha_S N_c/\pi$ and $c_N$ is a gluon liberation coefficient~\cite{Mueller:1999fp} estimated from the numerical simulations to be $c_N=1.1$ with $10\%$ accuracy~\cite{Lappi:2007ku}.
+where $S_\perp$ is the transverse area of the collision, ${\bar \alpha}_S = \alpha_S N_c/\pi$, and $c_N$ is a gluon liberation coefficient~\cite{Mueller:1999fp} estimated from the numerical simulations to be $c_N=1.1$ with $10\%$ accuracy~\cite{Lappi:2007ku}.

 The YM simulations can also be extended to compute two particle correlations in the Glasma~\cite{Lappi:2009xa}: